-9. Cost Containment Policy (Municipal Liability for Cost Increases)
+11. Cost Containment Policy (Municipal Liability for Cost Increases)

 CRCOG's cost containment policy will remain in effect as amended by the Transportation Committee on April 24, 2017 (and Policy Board on April 26, 2017) to address cost increases in excess of twenty percent (20%).
 A municipality will be held liable for any increase in the cost of its project beyond twenty percent (20%) of that previously approved by CRCOG.
 If costs exceed the CRCOG approved amount by more than twenty percent (20%), the municipality will be required to either pay the entire amount of the increase in excess of the twenty percent, or request review and approval by the CRCOG Cost Review Subcommittee.
-Similarly, any noteworthy changes to a project's scope will necessitate Cost Review Subcommittee approval, regardless of any associated project cost changes.
+Similarly, any noteworthy changes to a project's scope will necessitate Cost Review Subcommittee approval, regardless of any associated project cost changes

-10. Eligibility of State Highways and Bridges
+12. Eligibility of State Highways and Bridges

 Projects on State highways will be considered eligible projects if they are proposed by member municipalities, however the LOTCIP program was initiated to streamline projects not requiring standard State/Federal design oversight and approval.
 Projects that require this oversight are better suited for other funding sources, however there may be circumstances where flexibility to utilize LOTCIP funding is necessary.
 If a proposed project is viewed by CRCOG or CTDOT staff as needing state design oversight in excess of an encroachment permit, staff will first work with CTDOT to determine if the project merits the use of alternate funding sources, such as STBG.
-For projects that primarily address bridge conditions, only municipally owned bridges (meeting eligibility criteria) will be eligible.

-11. Project Rating & Approval Process
+13. Project Rating & Approval Process